 Solar Plus Team

-The Solar Plus project brings together many diverse agencies and organizations representing utilities, environmental justice, renewable energy advocates, government, and the solar industry.
-Project members collaborate to develop and implement strategies that enhance solar adoption as well as to build energy equity and resiliency.
+The Solar Plus project brings together many diverse agencies and organizations representing utilities, environmental justice organizations, renewable energy advocates, government, and the solar industry.
+Partners collaborate to develop and implement strategies that enhance solar adoption as well as to build energy equity and resiliency.

 Solar Plus Project Work Teams